ntrrgc/minigallery/slow-server-emu/README.md

 In the Network tab, click "Disable cache".
 Make sure have "No throttling" set.
 Do all throttling with `tc` in the container instead.

+**Caveat:** "Disable cache" does not seem to work entirely in Firefox.
+Notably, the contact sheet (which uses `background-image` and `rel=preload`) will sometimes be loaded from cache even with that checkbox ticked.
+As a workaround I've started using a different Firefox instance and clearing cache every time.

 In the Performance tab, click "Start recording".
 Then press Ctrl+R to reload the page.
 Once the page finishes loading, press "Capture recording".

 Firefox Profiler opens.
 Click on the "Network" track to get a waterfall chart.